postfalk/falksgeo/README.md

 # falksgeo
-Geo processing utilies to use in various projects
+Geo processing utilities for use in various projects